RomaniaOfficial Name: Romania

 Safety and Security

-Romania remains largely free of terrorist incidents.
-Prior police notice is required for public demonstrations, and police oversight is routinely provided.
+Terrorist incidents are rare in Romania.
+Police oversight is routinely provided in the event of public demonstrations.
 The financial crisis and resulting austerity measures have increased the occurrences of strikes and public demonstrations in Romania, especially in Bucharest.
 To date, protests have remained peaceful.
 However, even demonstrations that are meant to be peaceful can become violent and unpredictable; you should avoid them if at all possible.
-Be alert and aware of your surroundings and pay attention to what the local news media has to say.
-Information on specific demonstrations can be found on the Embassy website’s Demonstration Notices page.
+Be alert and aware of your surroundings and pay attention to what the local news media reports.
+Information on specific demonstrations can be found on the Embassy website’s Demonstration page.

 To stay connected: